Shae-Lynn Bourne: Partnership with Kraatz

-During their career, Bourne/Kraatz were coached at various times by Tatiana Tarasova, Natalia Dubova, Uschi Keszler, Marina Klimova and Sergei Ponomarenko, and Nikolai Morozov.
 For the 1997–98 season, their free dance was modeled after Riverdance, with footwork instruction provided by Riverdance lead dancer Colin Dunne.
-Bourne/Kraatz became known for their deep edges and soft knees.
+Bourne and Kraatz became known for their deep edges and soft knees.
 They were credited with perfecting and popularizing the hydroblading technique.
+The program included a great amount of up-and-down hops in place on their toes and side-by-side footwork.
+They won the Grand Prix Finals in 1997.
+At the 1998 Winter Olympics, they came in fourth place.

-Bourne/Kraatz missed the 2000 Four Continents and 2000 World Championships due to Bourne's knee surgery.
+In 1999, they won the gold medal at Four Continents.
+In 2000, Bourne and Kraatz choreographed their own free dance program; it was first season vocal music was allowed in ice dance, so their music was set to vocal selections by Harry Connick, Jr. They missed the 2000 Four Continents and 2000 World Championships due to Bourne's knee surgery.
 In spring 2000, they changed coaches, moving to Tatiana Tarasova and Nikolai Morozov in Newington, Connecticut.
+They returned to competition in 2001, and came in first place at Four Continents and fourth place at Worlds.

-Bourne/Kraatz withdrew from their 2002 Grand Prix events due to Bourne's injury.
+Bourne and Kraatz withdrew from their 2002 Grand Prix events due to Bourne's injury.
 They won their tenth Canadian national title and their third Four Continents title.
-Bourne/Kraatz went on to become the first World champions in ice dancing from North America, winning gold at the 2003 World Championships in Washington, D.C.
+They competed at the Olympics for the third time in 2002 and came in fourth place.
+They also won the gold medal at the Grand Prix Finals and came in second place at Worlds that year.
+Bourne and Kraatz went on to win the gold medal at the 2003 Four Continents and become the first World champions in ice dance from North America, winning gold at the 2003 World Championships in Washington, D.C.
 They retired from competition at the end of the season.

 On October 21, 2003, they announced the end of their partnership; while Bourne enjoyed show skating, Kraatz said he wanted "to experiment with other things and follow up on other dreams that I have".
 In January 2007, they were inducted into the Skate Canada Hall of Fame.

 Ice shows

-Bourne has skated solo in shows and tours around the world, such as Stars On Ice, Champions on Ice in North America and Japan, Art On Ice in Switzerland, the 2009 Ice All Stars and the 2010 Festa On Ice, held in Seoul, South Korea.
-She has also competed on figure skating reality shows like Battle of the Blades (paired with former NHL star player Claude Lemieux, finished second overall) on CBC and Thin Ice on ABC (paired with American pair skater John Zimmerman, finished 2nd overall).
+Bourne has skated solo in shows and tours around the world, such as Stars on Ice, Champions on Ice in North America and Japan, Art on Ice in Switzerland, the 2009 Ice All Stars and the 2010 Festa on Ice, held in Seoul, South Korea, and in Yuzuru Hanyu Notte Stellata, a commemoration event of the 2011 Tōhoku earthquake and tsunami led by two-time Olympic champion Yuzuru Hanyu.
+She has also competed on figure skating reality shows like Battle of the Blades (paired with former NHL star player Claude Lemieux, finished second overall) on CBC and Thin Ice on ABC (paired with American pair skater John Zimmerman, finished second overall).